Equality and Diversity Statement

 If you would like to view further information please see below for some of the Conservatoire’s resources and guidelines to promote equality and diversity.

-Please contact the Higher Education Admissions and Student Support Manager to discuss any support needs during the application and audition process or to request any further information:
+Please contact the Admissions and Registry Manager to discuss any support needs during the application and audition process or to request any further information:

 You can also visit the website of the Conservatoire for Dance and Drama, here.